CMU-Perceptual-Computing-Lab/openpose/doc/demo_overview.md

 `--no_display`: Display window not opened.
 Useful if there is no X server and/or to slightly speed up the processing if visual output is not required.

-`--num_gpu 2 --start_gpu 0`: Parallelize over this number of GPUs starting by the desired device id.
+`--num_gpu 2 --num_gpu_start 0`: Parallelize over this number of GPUs starting by the desired device id.
 Default is 1 and 0, respectively.

 `--num_scales 3 --scale_gap 0.15`: Use 3 scales, 1, (1-0.15), (1-0.15*2).
 Default is one scale.
 If you want to change the initial scale, you actually want to multiply your desired initial scale by the `net_resolution`.